 Adding Methods to a Python Class

-In this video, we start adding behaviors to our dog class.
+In this lesson, we start adding behaviors to our dog class.

 Behaviors are called Instance Methods in Python.
 A method is a function that belongs to a class.
 Just like functions, these methods can accept parameters, and they can access the attributes of the object they belong to.